This Is What Changed Everything For Me

 Here are some recent photos I’ve taken.
 I included them here because I think that they sum up my social life today.
 I’ve never been a “party person”, I always wanted a close circle of friends I can hang out with when I’m up for it.

-And it all started with understanding that making conversation and bonding with people is a skill you can learn.
+And it all started with the understanding that making conversation and bonding with people is a skill you can learn.

 Please share your thoughts in the comments below.
 I’d love to hear what your path has looked like so far and where you would like to go in the future.